On Air Now

 Overtone singing – also known as throat singing or harmonic singing – is one of the oldest forms of music.
 But what exactly is it and where does it come from?

-Overtone or throat singing is a style of singing or chanting which allows the singer to producer more than one note at the same time.
+Overtone or throat singing is a style of singing or chanting which allows the singer to produce more than one note at the same time.

 Yes, you read that correctly.
 And for anyone who has grown up in the world of Western classical or pop music, it sounds physically impossible.